ISILablsbu/HCI2/content/publication/conference-paper/conference2/index.md

 ---
-title: 'Dynamic Trust Management for Secure Federated Learning in Critical Industrial and IoT Networks'
+title: 'A Comparative Study of Attention-Augmented YOLO Architectures for Defect Detection in Fused Deposition Modelling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Shepherd, Paul
+  - Hasan Cezayirli
-  - Tasos Dagiuklas
+  - Halil Tetik
+  - Mehmet İsmet Can Dede
+  - Wai Lwin Phone
   - Bugra
-  - Jonathan Rodriguez

 # Author notes (optional)
 author_notes: